Pr-Mex/vanessa-automation/docs/Settings/SettingsEN.md

 List of files that will be used for autocorrect spoken text.

 *  Video tutorial

+      * **videocreate**:
+Allows you to create video instructions.
+A video describing the settings is in this playlist.
+It is also recommended to read this FAQ.

       * **videopath**:
 Directory where will be placed result of assembly videos or animated screencast.